debian-lxc/debian-lxc.github.io/_posts/2015-10-20-Create Privileged Jessie Container.md

 ---
 published: true
 layout: post
-title: Creating Privileged Jessie Container
+title: Create Privileged Jessie Container
 ---

 The process is straightforward using the download template.